prakhar0108/adiyuvaan-website/replit.md

 ### Frontend Architecture

-The client-side application is built using **React** with **TypeScript** and follows a component-driven architecture:
+The client-side application is built as a **static React application** with **TypeScript** and follows a component-driven architecture:

 - **UI Framework**: React with TypeScript for type safety and modern component patterns
 - **Styling**: Tailwind CSS with a custom design system featuring NGO-specific color palette (orange, blue, green themes)
 - **Component Library**: Shadcn/ui components providing consistent, accessible UI elements
 - **Routing**: Wouter for lightweight client-side routing
-- **State Management**: TanStack React Query for server state management and caching
 - **Form Handling**: React Hook Form with Zod validation for type-safe form processing
+- **Static Data**: All content is embedded directly in components for a truly static website

 The frontend follows a single-page application (SPA) pattern with modular components organized by feature:
 - `components/` - Reusable UI components and page sections